SercoSPA/CLEOPE/Trials/readme.md

  4. 📝 (optional) save a batch of selected products in a dedicated file named `list.txt` located by default into the `outputs` folder (but any other destinations are allowed within users own workspace).

 # Mission dedicated trial notebooks
+<a id="mission"></a>
 This collection of trial notebooks has been published with the purpose of leading users into data processing of EO products exploiting the ONDA data offer in a few mission dedicated tutorials.
 The current CLEOPE version supports:
- - 🌱 Land applications (S1, S2 and S3)
+ - 🌱 Land monitoring applications (S1, S2 and S3)
- - 🏭 Atmospheric applications (S5P and Copernicus Atmosphere Monitoring Services)
+ - 🏭 Atmospheric monitoring applications (S5P and Copernicus Atmosphere Monitoring Services)

 ## S1 trial notebook
 [![N|Solid](https://earth.esa.int/image/image_gallery?uuid=23f73931-c1c7-4013-a7dc-fb506ff182e2&groupId=10174&t=1354275607606)](https://earth.esa.int/image/image_gallery?uuid=23f73931-c1c7-4013-a7dc-fb506ff182e2&groupId=10174&t=1354275607606)